-(c) Receivables
+(d) Receivables

-Trade debtors are recognised as the amounts due at the end of a return quarter.
+Trade debtors are recognised at the amounts due at the end of a return quarter.
 Settlement of these amounts is required within 14 days from the end of the quarter.

 The collectability of receivables is assessed periodically with an allowance being made for impairment.
-All known bad debts were written off as at 30 June 2013.
-An increase in the allowance for impairment was based on loss events in conjunction with current debtor monitoring and analysis.
+All known bad debts were written off as at 30 June 2014.
+The allowance for impairment is based on loss events in conjunction with current debtor monitoring and analysis.
 Refer Note 16.